tanmay-bhat/tanmay-bhat.github.io/content/posts/zonekeeper.md

 ...
 ```

-Let's create a vmagent  which is a tiny prometheus compatible agent that can scrape metrics from pods and send to victoria-metrics server in zone `us-west-2a`.
+Let's create a vmagent  which is a tiny prometheus compatible agent that can scrape metrics from pods and send to victoria-metrics server in the zone `us-west-2a`.
 We will configure the vmagent to scrape only the pods that are running in the same availability zone as the vmagent.

 We want to apply the relabel config globally so that any PodMonitor or ServiceMonitor that exists or created will work without any changes.